CarlMears/ACCESS_assemble_dataset/README.md

 - start_date: first day to process, in YYYY-MM-DD format
 - end_date: last day to process, in YYYY-MM-DD format
 - sensor: name of the sensor - currently only 'amsr2' is supported
+- target size: size of the resampled footprint in km
+- version: version of the dataset, e.g. r01v00
-- version: chooses the version of the land fraction dataset to use.
+- lf_version: chooses the version of the land fraction dataset to use.
 Currently preferred option is "modis"

 **Optional Arguments:**
 - --overwrite: if set, process and write layer even if it already exists in this file.